marinemekhakyan/liri-node-app/README.md

 Moment [npm install moment]
 DotEnv [npm install dotenv]

-### node liri.js concert-this <artist/band name here>
+### node liri.js concert-this 'artist/band name here'

-This will search the Bands in Town Artist Events API for an artist and render the following information about each event:
+This command will search the Bands in Town Artist Events API for an artist and render the following information about each event:

 Name of the venue
 Venue location
 Date of the Event

-### node liri.js spotify-this-song '<song name here>'
+### node liri.js spotify-this-song 'song name here'

-This will show the following information about the song:
+This command will show the following information about the song:

 Artist(s)
 The song's name